This position is full-time and works approximately 40 hours per week.

 Department Name/Job Location

-This position is in the Department of Neurology.
-The position is located at McMillan Hospital.
+This position is in the Department of Genetics.
 This position is for the Medical School Campus.

 PRIMARY DUTIES AND RESPONSIBILITIES: